ipsaray-18/Minor-Project-02/README.md

   <li>Different fonts have been downloade from Google fonts.
 It has been kept restricted to 3 font styles to keep the look professional yet interesting.</li>
   <li>The footer contains the contact details and various href methos have been used including mailto and tel.</li>
   <li>As for the colour scheme it is kept simple concentrating on a "Strawberry Matcha" theme.</li>
+  <li>Most importantly this webpage is responsive that is it changes its layout if the screen width becomes smalller than 500px.
+This makes it ideal for viewers using mobile phones.</li>
 </ul>